-The Fund has been assigned an STA-2 (low) stability rating from Dominion Bond Rating Service Limited ("DBRS") that DBRS reconfirmed in February, 2008.
-In February, 2008, DBRS also confirmed its ratings of "BBB high" on Pembina's senior secured debt and "BBB" on Pembina's senior unsecured debt.
+The Fund has been assigned an STA-2 (low) stability rating from Dominion Bond Rating Service Limited ("DBRS") that DBRS reconfirmed on February 29, 2008.
+In February 2008, DBRS also confirmed its ratings of "BBB high" on Pembina's senior secured debt and "BBB" on Pembina's senior unsecured debt.